gtkalapurackal/build-my-world/README.md

 # Build-my-world
-## Building a gazebo world which has a room , with three chairs and a tww wheeled robot self balancing
+### Building a gazebo world which has a room , with three chairs and a two wheeled robot self balancing
 steps as follows
 1 creating the project folder
 2 creating a building using the build editor